Contributing to PaperQA

 To record a new VCR cassette:

-Our configuration for pytest-recording can be found in tests/conftest.py.
+Our configuration for pytest-recording can be found in tests/conftest.pyarrow-up-right.
 This includes header removals (e.g. OpenAI authorization key) from responses to ensure sensitive information is excluded from the cassettes.

 Please ensure cassettes are less than 1 MB to keep tests loading quickly.